 Bricks and mortar apparel stores have much less price volatility and have two peaks and troughs each year rather than the one large price drop seen for online apparel.
 They also have data on recreational goods which go on sale in November online:

-More importantly, if you pay any attention to online reviews, you should always check fakespot.com first before believing anything on Amazon.com.
+More importantly, if you pay any attention to online reviews, you should always check fakespot.com first before believing any ratings on Amazon.com.
+ReviewMeta has a similar service.
+I’ve become a lot more cynical about Amazon reviews after seeing more data about them.